zaphar/ucg/docsite/site/content/reference/_index.md

 -----------

 UCG is a language specialized for generating configurations.
-It does not have classes, inheritance,  closures, or a full type system.
+It does not have classes, inheritance, or a full type system.
 All values are immutable once bound to a name.
 A valid UCG file is composed of a series of statements.
 Statements can be an expression, introduce named bindings, or create different outputs.
 All statements must be terminiated by a semicolon.